james-hu/chat-about-video/README.md

 **ffmpeg**

-If you intend to utilize ffmpeg for extracting video frame images, ensure it is installed on your system.
-You can install it using either a system package manager or a helper NPM package:
+If you need ffmpeg for extracting video frame images, ensure it is installed.
+You can use a system package manager or an NPM package:

 ```shell
 sudo apt install ffmpeg